-Jointly-controlled entities are entities over which CNP Assurances exercises joint control.
-Joint control is the contractually agreed sharing of control of an arrangement.
-Joint control exists only when decisions about the relevant activities require the unanimous consent of the parties sharing control.
-There are two types of joint arrangements:
+A joint venture is a contractual arrangement whereby the Group and one or more other parties exercise joint control.
+Joint control is the contractually agreed sharing of control of an arrangement, which exists only when decisions about the relevant activities require the unanimous consent of the parties sharing control.
+There are two types of joint arrangement: